1 Bg 4-1972: Transcendental Knowledge

 > primeval Lord, the fountainhead of all avataras.
 Lord Sri

-> Krsna descends for the specific purpose of mitigating the
+> Krsna descends for the specific purposes of mitigating the

 > anxieties of the pure devotees, who are very anxious to see